limewolf6/Retro-spaceship-game/README.md

 # Space-Invaders-Clone

 A retro style Space Invaders game coded in C for the *CSE115* course.
-Game based on command-line interface
+Game based on command-line interface.

 ## About